 If you’re renting a vacation house for the first time it can be very overwhelming.
 Most vacation rentals supply basic amenities while guests are required to bring everything else.
-Even though my family spends a week in Cape Cod every summer, we always forget something.
+After years of family trips to Cape Cod, we’ve learned the hard way what not to forget.
 I’ve put together a list of What to Bring to a Vacation Rental so we never forget anything.
-This post now contains how to travel safely during the summer with Covid-19.

 Vacation Rental Basics

 LINENS: My family has stayed in a variety of beach cottages – some rentals have linens and towels while others do not.
+We pack the linens in these bags.
 Check the rental agreement twice before you leave home without sheets, pillows, and bath towels.

 PAPER GOODS: Toilet paper, paper towels, napkins, etc.

-LAUNDRY DETERGENT: I actually enjoy doing laundry on vacation so we unpack clean clothes when we get home.
+LAUNDRY DETERGENT: I actually enjoy doing laundry on vacation, so we unpack clean clothes when we get home.
+Don’t forget softener and dryer sheets.

-Pillow & Blanket: My daughters prefer their personal pillow and blanket, so we always bring our own.
+Pillow & Blanket: My daughters prefer a personal pillow and blanket, so we always bring our own.

 Dirty Laundry Bag: Even if there is a washer and dryer on site, you’ll still need a way to transport dirty items home.
-This is my favorite bag.
+This is my favorite bag for dirty laundry.

 Corkscrew – I never leave home without one!